Vermont Republican Party: History

 William H. Meyer won election to the United States House of Representatives from Vermont's at-large congressional district in 1958, becoming the first Democrat to win statewide since 1853.
 Senator Barry Goldwater, the Republican presidential nominee for the 1964 presidential election, became the first Republican to not win Vermont in a presidential election as he lost the state to incumbent Democratic President Lyndon B. Johnson.
 Philip H. Hoff's victory in the 1962 gubernatorial election made him the first member of the Democratic Party to hold Vermont's governorship since the 1853 gubernatorial election.

 Vermont only elected Republicans to the United States Senate for 118 years.
 Patrick Leahy's victory in the 1974 Senate election made him the first member of the Democratic Party elected to the United States Senate from Vermont.
 Senator Jim Jeffords left the Republican Party on May 24, 2001, to become an independent and caucus with the Democratic Party which gave them the majority in the United States Senate.

 The party controlled all of the seats in the Vermont Senate after the 1924 election.
 The Democrats gained control of the state senate for the first time after the 1986 election.
 The party received its lowest amount of seats in the state senate since its foundation in the 2018 election.

+In the 2024 elections, the party won the lieutenant gubernatorial election with John S. Rodgers, and also made significant gains in the state Senate as well as the House, breaking Democratic supermajorities in both chambers.
+They won 13 of 30 Senate districts - their best total since the 2000s - with Democrats and Progressives combining for the other 17.

 Current elected officials

-The Vermont Republican Party controls one of the six statewide offices.
+The Vermont Republican Party controls two of the six statewide offices.